Mwenezi District: Background

 Mwenezi derives its name from the Mwenezi River, which provides irrigation water to the sugarcane plantations in and around the Rutenga Business Center.
 Although the police station is located along the highway, the main administrative offices are located at the Neshuro Business Center.
 The weather is hot and dry throughout the year, except during the summer when rain is frequent.
 In 2002, the population of the drought-prone district was estimated to be 126,000, up by 25,000 from 1992, the year of the drought.

 Mwenezi lies in natural regions four and five.
 The district is prone to droughts and experiences low mean annual rainfall.
 The majority of households in Mwenezi depend on agricultural production, like livestock rearing.
 The small amounts of rainfall have created a desire amongst households in Mwenezi to shift more towards livestock farming, especially cattle and goats, although the majority of households indicate that they have not been able to restock since the drought of 1992.

 Education

 As in other rural parts of the country, the schools in Mwenezi are government run, although some have historical links with missionary Christian denominations.
 There is one boarding school, Lundi Secondary School (run by the Free Methodist Church).
 The fact that all the secondary schools (other than Lundi) were established after independence, is testimony to the marginalization of the district and the "catching up" it needs to do.
-Though Zimbabwe has one of the highest literacy rates in the world, in some Mwenezi communities, such as Maranda, a former designated native reserve before independence in 1980, the rate being as low as 50 percent.
+Though Zimbabwe has one of the highest literacy rates in Sub-Saharan Africa, in some Mwenezi communities, such as Maranda, a former designated native reserve before independence in 1980, the rate being as low as 50 percent.